valeIT/valeIT.github.io/apps/mac/iplocation/index.md

                                 <p>
-                                    Note: IPLocation 1 is an old version and is currently unsupported. <br>If you've purchased IPLocation 1 after May 1st 2018 and before the release of IPLocation 2 (October 26th) you can get the all new IPLocation 2 for free.
+                                    Note: IPLocation 1 is an old version and is currently unsupported. <br>If you've purchased IPLocation 1 after May 1st 2018 and before the release of IPLocation 2 (December 2nd) you can get the all new IPLocation 2 for free.
 This special offer applies to both users of the direct version and the mac app store version of IPLocation 1. <br>To find out how contact me via <a href="/about/">email</a>
                                     with your proof (and date) of purchase.
+Please note that IPLocation 2 is only available on the Mac AppStore at the moment.
                                 </p>
                                 <s><a href="#" class="btn btn-sign-up btn-block"> </a>Retired</s>
                             </div>